dustinpfister/blog_posts/_posts/threejs-userdata.md

 <!-- more -->

-## Objected user data and what to know first
+## Object user data and what to know first

 This is a post on some examples that make use of the object3d user data object as a way to park some properties that have to do with and over all application, or module that runs on top of three.js in a client side javaScript environment.
 So then this is not really a [post for people that are new to three.js](/2018/04/04/threejs-getting-started/), as I think that you should have at least some background with the library and [javaScript in general](/2018/11/27/js-getting-started/) before getting into these kinds of examples.
 There might still be at least a few things that I should cover before getting into the user data examples, so in this section I will be getting those things out of the way.